Continued Fractions and Factoring: Preliminaries

 where the over-lined part is the period.
 Note that the period of the irrational $ \frac{a_0+\sqrt{N}}{N-a_0^2}$ starts immediately without anti-period; in this case, the continued fraction is called purely periodic and is denoted $ \left[ \overline{a_1,a_2, \ldots, a_2, a_1, 2a_0} \right]$.

-In Carr's book \cite[p.70-71]{carr} we find a good collection of properties of the continued fraction expansion of $\sqrt{N}$, which are summarized in the following, with the addition of some properties taken from \cite{dave,sierp,riesel}: \begin{enumerate} \item Let $c_n$ and $r_n$ be the elements of two sequences of positive integers defined by the relation
+Carr's book \cite[p.70-71]{carr} gives a good collection of properties of the continued fraction expansion of $\sqrt{N}$, which are summarized in the following, with the addition of some properties taken from \cite{dave,sierp,riesel}: \begin{enumerate} \item Let $c_n$ and $r_n$ be the elements of two sequences of positive integers defined by the relation

 with $c_0= \left\lfloor \sqrt N \right\rfloor$, and $ r_0 =N-a_0^2$; the elements of the sequence $a_1, a_2, \ldots , a_n \ldots$ are thus obtained as the integer parts of the left-side fraction

 \item Let $a_0= \lfloor \sqrt{N} \rfloor$ be initially computed, and set $c_0 = a_0$, $r_0 =N-a_0^2$, then sequences $\{ c_n \}_{n \geq 0}$ and $\{ r_n \}_{n \geq 0}$ are produced by the recursions